arafatanam/CSE311.3-Fall2022-RiH-G/README.md

 3. The project proposal is uploaded on our repository.
 4. The database file for our project is uploaded on the repository.
 5. The database file is updated.
-6. Updated some PHP files after completing the Frontend
+6. Updated some PHP files after completing the Frontend.
+7. Uploaded Games php file which displays the games available.